emasab/transparent-herd/README.md

 /*
-  * This way you get a singular function out of the batched one */ const singular: transparentHerd.SingularFunction = transparentHerd.singular(batched, { maxBatchSize });
+  * This way you get a singular function out of the batched one */ const singular: transparentHerd.SingularFunction = transparentHerd.singular(batched, { maxConcurrent });

 /*
  * Then you can use the singular function just as before